Dear readers of ADxS.org, please forgive the disruption.

 • Exacerbates glucocorticoid-induced cognitive decline in old age

-• 11β-HSD1 deficiency or inhibition improve cognitive function in aging
+• 11β-HSD1 deficiency or inhibition improves cognitive function in old age

 • Effect in human therapy still unclear